 - Type in the names of a few of the songs on the playlist that we listed above.

-- Go to Sports on the main page, then choose “Dance Workout” or any other workout playlist listed.
+- Go to Sports on the main page and choose “Dance Workout” or any other workout playlist.

 Listen to the song or scan through sections of it using your mouse (you will be able to see the song at the bottom of the screen).
 If you like it and want to add it to your playlist, click the “+” option to the right of the song.